Power of opposition is the topic we are going to talk about today. It is probably the single most important technique in king & pawn endgames.

 If you want to win more chess games you should spend more time studying chess fundamentals.
 As Stephan Gerzadowicz said ‘openings teach you openings, endgames teach you chess ‘.
 In our last week’s discussion, we studied nuances of the opposite color bishop endgames.
-Today we will talk about probably the single most important technique in king & pawn endgames: the power of the opposition.

 On the diagram below white have the opposition and black needs to give up space:

 Our next example shows the use of opposition from the practical point of view.
 Black is a pawn down.
-But, with a correct use of opposition, the stalemate position can be achieved saving the game.
+But, with the correct use of opposition, the stalemate position can be achieved saving the game.

 The opposition is a powerful endgame weapon if used correctly.
 By knowing when and how to use it you can save yourself from losing a game or you can win a game forcing the opponent’s king away from your passed pawn.